The Abomination of Heinz Carbonara

 Pepper Pinch

-* Guanciale is cured pork jowl which can be both expensive and hard to find unless you live near a very good butcher or deli.
-It is relatively easy to make at home, but be prepared for a minimum wait of at least three weeks (and up to twelve) before it is ready for eating.
-For a simpler life, do what most restaurants do and switch the guanciale for pancetta, an equally delicious cut of pork belly.
+* Guanciale is cured pork jowl, which can be expensive and tricky to find unless you live near a good butcher or deli.
+It is relatively easy to make at home but be prepared for a minimum wait of at least three weeks (and up to twelve) before it is ready for eating.
+Do what most restaurants do for a simpler life and switch the guanciale for pancetta, an equally delicious pork belly cut.

 ** Pecorino is sometimes substituted with the less sharp and salty Parmesan.